 Employers have broad leeway, but there are some limits.
 Employees have the right to keep private facts about themselves confidential and the right to some degree of personal space.
 An employer that discloses private facts or lies about an employee may be held accountable in a civil action for invasion of privacy or defamation.
 Courts usually decide whether you had a reasonable expectation of privacy under the circumstances and balance it against the employer’s reason to seek the information.

-For example, if you have never been told that your briefcase or purse or a personal locker in an employee break area could be subject to inspection by your employer, and your employer was simply conducting a random search, you might be found to have a reasonable expectation of privacy in these items.
+For example, if you have never been told that your briefcase, purse, or personal locker in an employee break area could be subject to inspection by your employer, and your employer was simply conducting a random search, you might be found to have a reasonable expectation of privacy in these items.

 What about private information in your personnel file or medical records?
 State laws govern who can access confidential information in an employee’s personnel files.